CABCLabs/covid-careza-gatsby/src/pages/blog/2021-01-27-how-liars-create-the-illusion-of-truth.md

 templateKey: blog-post
 title: How liars create the "illusion of truth"
 date: 2021-01-27T11:53:43.154Z
-description: How do politicians and people in powerful positions get away with spreading false information and fake news?
+description: "How do politicians and people in powerful positions get away with spreading false information and fake news? "
 featuredpost: false
 featuredimage: /img/essential-reading-07.jpg
 tags: